anuj7511/Starbucks-Customer-Profiling/README.md

 An unsupervised machine learning model with K-Means algorithm is used to cluster the customers.

 A supervised machine learning model with regression is used to predict the customer response rate to offer.

+## Problem Statement
+Your task is to combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type.
+This data set is a simplified version of the real Starbucks app because the underlying simulator only has one product whereas Starbucks actually sells dozens of products.

+Every offer has a validity period before the offer expires.
+As an example, a BOGO offer might be valid for only 5 days.
+You'll see in the data set that informational offers have a validity period even though these ads are merely providing information about a product; for example, if an informational offer has 7 days of validity, you can assume the customer is feeling the influence of the offer for 7 days after receiving the advertisement.

+You'll be given transactional data showing user purchases made on the app including the timestamp of purchase and the amount of money spent on a purchase.
+This transactional data also has a record for each offer that a user receives as well as a record for when a user actually views the offer.
+There are also records for when a user completes an offer.

+Keep in mind as well that someone using the app might make a purchase through the app without having received an offer or seen an offer.

 ## Project Metrics :